HEIWA-IT/TripAgency/README.md

 The placeholders (between double brackets) need to be fill with the correct values.

 #### Commands to execute
-**make ci** will build the differents components and the docker image.
+**make ci** will build the different components, and the docker image.
 **make e2e** will launch the test by downloading the docker image locally and launch the tests of the module e2e.
 **make clean** clean your local repository.